rimon-islm/rimon-islm/README.md

 🚀 Passionate about Technology, Programming, and Innovation

 ## 🔹 About Me
-I'm a Civil Engineering student at KTH, currently studying **Information Technology & Mechanical Engineering**.
+I'm a Engineering student at KTH, currently studying **Information Technology & Mechanical Engineering**.
 I have experience working with **CAD, 3D printing, and programming** and enjoy solving technical challenges.

 ## 💻 Tech Stack